allardlab/AllardLabManual/docs/_sources/02Elements.rst.txt

 Don't underestimate the value of speed.
 There are many exciting things you can get on board, but for which "The bus leaves at 9:00", meaning there is a specific point in time you need to hit a milestone.
 Don't fear these things.
 How do you meet deadlines in such a fuzzy, probabilistic endeavor? :ref:`DevOps <CodersAtWork>`.

+..
+DRAFT

+Scientific research projects are a pipeline process with many steps.
+Each step in the process requires a different skillset and a different mindset.
+(Not "smart", "hardworking", "fast", which are useful at all steps.)

+    - Early, exploratory phase.
+Skillset and mindset: Ability to accept uncertainty.
+Curiosity.
+Ok with lack of rigor.
+Willingness to try messy, vague things.
+Let's just see what happens!
+"Intentionality" is bad here.
+A love of learning.
+Being comfortable with lots of failure.
+    - Rigor phase, "benchwork" phase.
+Skillset and mindset: Technical rigor.
+Carefulness.
+Being well-tempered.
+At some point here, there must be a transition from "what is the most interesting conclusion" to "how would we show that conclusion?".
+    - Production phase.
+Intentionality.
+Being focused on a single goal, which is to get this thing out the door.
+Willingness to put aside ideals of ambition.
+Willingness to put aside ideals of comprehensiveness.
+Perfectionism is the enemy.
+    - Write-up phase and  review phase.
+Skillset and mindset: (1) Empathy, humility.
+Put yourself in someone else's shoes (the peer reviewer, the field, the collaborators,...).
+To be a "stranger in a familiar land".
+Ability to listen to others, and hear both their logical argument and what they aren't saying.
+(2) Since the goal is communication rather than impact, some tradeoffs swap completely.
+Perfectionism in presentation and clarity, at the expense of perfectionism in eg comprehensiveness and completeness.
+The __science__ does not need to be complete, but the __report__ needs to be complete.

+Pipeline steps are "multiplicative" rather than "additive", meaning that you cannot make up for a deficit in one with being a superstar in another.
+In a way, the fact that they're multiplicative is anxiety-inducing, because you must be good at everything.
+But in another way, it is liberating: You don't need to be the smartest, the most careful, the hardest working.
+(Indeed often, you will see people are 10x more brilliant than you, and they can't get anything done.)
+I've worked with people who were awesome at the first 2, or first 3, phases, and just couldn't get through the later phases.

+..
+END DRAFT

 Figures!
 --------